-Treating and stopping antidepressants is not the same as not-treating.
-Antidepressants come with significant withdrawal and legacy effects.
+Taking and stopping antipsychotics is not the same as never-taking.
+Antipsychotics come with significant withdrawal and legacy effects.

-Depending on the antidepressant up to 50% of people may have difficulties with withdrawal (See DBM Stress Syndromes and DBM Dependence & Withdrawal).
+Depending on the antipsychotic up to 50% of people may have difficulties with withdrawal (See DBM Stress Syndromes and DBM Dependence & Withdrawal).
+Clozapine is probably the worst to stop.
 It may be possible to minimize withdrawal problems by tapering the drug very slowly using liquid formulations.
-But for some this doesn't seem to work and some of those say withdrawal is more difficult than from opiates or alcohol.
+But this doesn't work for all and for many withdrawal may be impossible.

 The issue may be complicated by legacy effects of antipsychotics.
 Some people seem to develop a dysthymia that becomes manifest as they try to stop treatment.
 This does not seem to be withdrawal.
-Features such as dysthymia, an intolerance or stress or memory difficulties can endure for years after treatment stops.
+Some features such as dysthymia, an intolerance for stress or memory difficulties can endure for years after treatment stops.

 Antipsychotics can blunt normal emotions such as anger.
-Stopping them can lead to a resurgence of these emotions in someone who is no longer used to dealing with them posing significant problems.
+Stopping them can lead to a resurgence of these emotions causing problems in anyone who is no longer used to dealing with them.